 Protect your home and the surrounding forests from wildfire

-For example, trees close to your home will allow a wildfire to spread to your home faster that if the area were clear.
+For example, trees close to your home will allow a wildfire to spread to your home faster than if the area were clear.
 Furthermore, homes with inadequate fire protection and prevention features can often cause a wildfire to start.

 Fortunately, there is a lot that you can do to make sure that your home is fire-safe.
-To help you measure your home's fire risk, and to enable you to determine where improvements need to be made, use the Forest Home Fire Risk form; get to it by clicking on the link at the bottom of this page.
+To help you measure your home's fire risk and to enable you to determine where improvements need to be made, use the Forest Home Fire Risk form; get to it by clicking on the link at the bottom of this page.
 Fill out the form carefully and honestly.

 First, examine your home and home-site carefully, then work through the form.
-After calculating your total forest home fire risk, try to reduce your home's fire risk by correcting the problem areas which you found.
+After calculating your total forest home fire risk, try to reduce your home's fire risk by correcting the problem areas you found.